 There are many gambling website legal in the European Union which offer safe and secure regulated games for poker, casino, bingo and sports betting, where you can be certain in times you win, you’ll be paid.
 Most of these sites can be accessed by anyone with an internet connection.

-So the question here becomes, how does India regulate or punish a website such as www.bet365.com which have long histories in the United Kingdom, hold European gambling license, and operate totally legally from where their servers, office and support departments are located.
+So the question here becomes, how does India regulate or punish a website which have long histories in the United Kingdom, hold European gambling license, and operate totally legally from where their servers, office and support departments are located.

-Bet365 even accept rupee deposits and withdrawals, however they are still not “operating in” India.
-They take the position that they are legal where they themselves operate, laws change often, they can’t be expect to know them all; the burden falls on the client to know laws applicable to them as Bet365 is not “operating in” India.
-The fact Bet365 offers rupee deposit and withdrawals is just a matter of convenience to their potential clients.
+Royal Panda and Betway even accept rupee deposits and withdrawals, however they are still not “operating in” India.
+They take the position that they are legal where they themselves operate, laws change often, they can’t be expect to know them all; the burden falls on the client to know laws applicable to them as Betway is not “operating in” India.
+The fact that they offer rupee deposit and withdrawals is just a matter of convenience to their potential clients.

 We’re no gambling law experts, but to our knowledge Indian authorities have shown no signs that the problem of Indians gambling outside India is widespread enough for them to even bother to address the issue.
 The risks for players certainly appear minor.
 The police would need to enter your home, find the software installed and all this would be for jail time not exceeding one month or a small Rs.
 100 fine.
 This is our understanding of course, if you’re considering gambling online it will be best to check with your own attorney for advice.